Watching Telenovelas Can Improve Your Spanish

-Eventually Maricruz finds out, and, now educated, want to help her father deal with one of his struggling casinos.
-She wants to help take over the casino but her father won't permit it: to do so would be like abandoning "his long-lost daughter" and the casino is supposed to be for her.
+Eventually, Maricruz finds out and, now educated, wants to help her father deal with one of his struggling casinos.
+She wants to help take over the casino, but her father won't permit it: to do so would be like abandoning "his long-lost daughter", and the casino is supposed to be for her.

 But will Maricruz's father find out who she is before it's too late?
 And will Maricruz ever resolve her marriage with Octavio?

 - This is another novela with a great soundtrack—the opening song and other theme songs are really worth a listen.